bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 ### Create JWT using a JavaScript function

 In this part of the tutorial, we will walk you through creating an access point URL using JavaScript.
-You will need to have [node.js](https://nodejs.org/en/) installed on your machine to complete this section.
+You will need [node.js](https://nodejs.org/en/) installed on your machine to complete this section.

 1. Create and open a new folder by running the following commands in your terminal:
 </br>